This page covers making sure your AWS account is compatible with and correctly configured for Datomic Cloud:

 If you don't have any EC2-VPC only regions, you must create a new account to run Datomic Cloud at this time.
 You can associate it with your existing account(s) using AWS Consolidated Billing for Organizations .

-The Production topology requires 2 i3.large EC2 instances.
-Some AWS accounts have a default limit of 1 i3.large instance.
-To check your account instance limit, click on Limits in the EC2 Dashboard Menu:
+The Production Topology requires two or more i3.large EC2 instances.
+Some AWS accounts have a default limit equivalent to one i3.large instance.
+To check your account instance limit

 Once complete, submit the form and you will receive confirmation from AWS once your instance limit has been raised.